 Reza Shokri, George Theodorakopoulos, Carmela Troncoso, Jean-Pierre Hubaux, and Jean-Yves Le Boudec.

 ➙ Protecting Location Privacy: Optimal Strategy against Localization Attacks ➙ [code]

 ACM Conference on Computer and Communications Security (CCS), 2012.

 Reza Shokri, George Theodorakopoulos, Jean-Yves Le Boudec, and Jean-Pierre Hubaux.

 ➙ Quantifying Location Privacy ➙ [code]

-Award: Recognized as the runner-up for the Outstanding Research in Privacy Enhancing Technologies 2012.
+Runner-up for the Outstanding Research Award in Privacy Enhancing Technologies 2012.